HubRise/website/content/apps/sicom/en/overview.md

 ## Prerequisites

-To establish a connection between Sicom and HubRise, you must have a Sicom license, and a commercial agreement with Mytec.
+To establish a connection between Sicom and HubRise, you must have a Sicom licence, and a commercial agreement with Mytec.